Shane Howard: Awards

 In 2000 Howard was awarded a Fellowship by the Music Fund of the Australia Council in acknowledgement of his contribution to Australian musical life over many years.

-In 2016, Howard was appointed a Member of the Order of Australia for significant service to the performing arts as a singer, songwriter and guitarist, to the recording industry, and to Indigenous musicians.
+In January 2016, Howard was appointed a Member of the Order of Australia for significant service to the performing arts as a singer, songwriter and guitarist, to the recording industry, and to Indigenous musicians.
+In October 2023, he returned his medal in the wake of the Voice to Parliament referendum being defeated.

-On February 7 2023, the honorary degree of Deakin Honorary Doctorate was conferred upon Shane Howard AM for his distinguished career in the Australian music industry through production, songwriting and performance and for continued advocacy for Australia’s Indigenous community and the environment through his music.
+On 7 February 2023, the honorary degree of Deakin Honorary Doctorate was conferred upon Howard for his distinguished career in the Australian music industry through production, songwriting and performance and for continued advocacy for Australia’s Indigenous community and the environment through his music.

 Music Victoria Awards

 The Music Victoria Awards are an annual awards night celebrating Victorian music.
 They commenced in 2006.